EasternPA/mastodon-install/README.md

   npm-data:
 ```

+1. Save and exit
 1. Run `docker-compose up -d` to add `NPM` services to your stack
-1. Run `exit` to logout of the server instance
+1. Run the `exit` command to logout of the server instance
 1. Run `ssh` to log back in, but add `-L 8082:localhost:81` to the end of the ssh command line.
 This will let you configure `NPM` via the web UI.
 1. Pull up `http://localhost:8082` in your browser
 1. Log into NPM using `admin@example.com` and `changeme` as the credentials